RedGnad/Base-War/README.md

 The first five steps are the in-game tutorial, in its order.

-1. **Place your base.** One tap on the green ground.
+1. **Place your base.** Put it on the green ground.
 A starter crate is already waiting.
 2. **Smash it.** Three hits, out comes your first item.
 Seven rarities, fourteen mutations.
 3. **Put it on show.** It earns while you play and while you sleep.
 Come back, tap COLLECT.
 4. **Hit the belt.** Crates roll past and fall off the end.
 Yours walks home on its own, and